Denegal/Opslog/README.md

                         head/tail)
     -lf                   List all flags used in current operators log -sf Flag [Flag ...]
 Search the log entries for those tagged with Flag(s)

+Management Arguments:

+  Use the following commands to manage the operator log

+    --export FILENAME     Export the current log